-99.7 Hank FM Oklahoma's Home for the Legends of Country is proud to partner up with the Legendary Rodeo Opry in the Historic Stockyards.
+99.7 FM Oklahoma's Home for the Legends of Country is proud to partner up with the Legendary Rodeo Opry in the Historic Stockyards.

 Oklahoma’s “Official Country Music Show” is celebrating its 36th year of providing the best in spectacular live weekly entertainment.
 Located in the Rodeo Opry Theater in the heart of the historic stockyards district near downtown Oklahoma City, Saturday night performances feature new talent from around the state, veterans of the Opry stage, and Opry stars who have come home to perform.

 Oklahoma City, OK 73108

 Your Night at the Opry

 Getting there: Exit I-40 at Agnew Street.
 Take Agnew south to Exchange Ave.
 Turn left on Exchange and the Opry Theater is on the north side of the street.

 Parking: Street parking with additional parking available at UMB Bank on the corner of Exchange & Agnew.
 Free.